 The Schipperke's coat comes in a single colour: black.
 This monochromatic palette is a key characteristic of the breed and contributes to their nickname as the "Little Black Devil."
 Their coat is not only solid black but also glistens with a sleek, shiny finish, giving them a regal and almost supernatural appearance.

 Beyond their coat, Schipperkes have a distinctive head with a fox-like expression.
 Their eyes are oval and dark, radiating intelligence and curiosity.
 Their small, pointed ears stand erect and contribute to their alert and lively appearance.
-Schipperkes have a tail that is customarily docked, though some countries have banned this practice, opting for a natural, slightly curved tail.
+Schipperkes have a tail that is customarily docked, though some countries have banned this practise, opting for a natural, slightly curved tail.

 The dog breed known as the "Black Devil" is none other than the Schipperke.
 This nickname encapsulates their mischievous and fearless nature.
 Despite their small size, Schipperkes are renowned for their boldness, independence, and boundless energy.
 They are natural watchdogs and will fearlessly protect their families and territory.
 Their keen sense of alertness and readiness to take on challenges contribute to their fearsome reputation as the "Black Devil."